EricRob/IntelligentDiagnosis/README.md

 Whenever running this script, the `--name` parameter is required.
 Name should be a unique string identifying the current training or testing session.

+The default data_path location is in the image_binaries directory.
 To load data from a non-default location, use the `--data_path` parameter:
 ```
 python recurrence_lstm_features.py --name=[DNN training name] --data_path=[str filepath to data]